 Requires the Michigan Gaming Control Board (MGCB) to utilize actual expenditure data in determining the actual regulatory costs of conducting horse racing and shall provide that data to the Legislature and stipulates procedures to rectify regulatory costs with a certified horseman's organization funds and future race meets.
 Executive eliminates.
 House concurs.
+Senate retains.
+Conference concurs with Senate, but adds stipulation that the section is legislative intent.

 Sec.
-804. Shows and Expositions Grants - NEW
+806. Shows and Expositions Grants - NEW

 Stipulates that amounts appropriation for shows and expositions are to financially support equine, livestock, and other agricultural commodity expositions in Michigan, specifies procedures for a competitive matching grant program for such financial support, and requires annual report pertaining to grants for shows and expositions.
 House creates.
+Senate does not concur.
+Conference concurs with House.